Chimpanzee: Diet

-The chimpanzee is an omnivorous frugivore.
-It prefers fruit above all other food, but it also eats leaves, leaf buds, seeds, blossoms, stems, pith, bark, and resin.
-A study in Budongo Forest, Uganda found that 64.5% of their feeding time concentrated on fruits (84.6% of which being ripe), particularly those from two species of Ficus, Maesopsis eminii, and Celtis gomphophylla.
+The chimpanzee primarily eats fruit, but also consumes leaves, seeds, blossoms, stems, pith, bark, and resin.
+A study in Budongo Forest, Uganda found that chimpanzees concentrate the majority of their feeding time (64.5%) on fruits (84.6% of which being ripe), particularly those from two species of Ficus, Maesopsis eminii, and Celtis gomphophylla.
 In addition, 19% of feeding time was spent on arboreal leaves, mostly Broussonetia papyrifera and Celtis mildbraedii.
-While the chimpanzee is mostly herbivorous, it does eat honey, soil, insects, birds and their eggs, and small to medium-sized mammals, including other primates.
-Insect species consumed include the weaver ant Oecophylla longinoda, Macrotermes termites, and honey bees.
-The red colobus ranks at the top of preferred mammal prey.
-Other mammalian prey include red-tailed monkeys, infant and juvenile yellow baboons, bush babies, blue duikers, bushbucks, and common warthogs.
+The consumption of woody material such as bark appears to have a supplemental or medicinal function rather than just being an alternative food source during scarcity.
+In savanna habitats, chimpanzees have adapted to eating seeds and unripe fruits.
+The chimpanzee also eats non-plant material like honey, soil, clay, insects, birds and their eggs, and small to medium-sized mammals, including other primates.
+Insect species consumed include the weaver ant species Oecophylla longinoda, termites of the genus Macrotermes, and honey bees.